A simple way to invest in real estate projects

 2. Where can I find the data needed to provide a tax report?

-The Profitus platform is obliged by the government to submit all investor information to the State Tax Inspectorate, so you do not need to provide any additional information.
-If you still want to see this information, you can do so by logging into your account and selecting the "Transactions" tab in the menu on the left.
+The Profitus platform is obliged by the state to provide all investor information to the STI, so you don't need to provide any additional information if you are a resident of the Republic of Lithuania.
+If you still want to see this information, you can do so by logging in to your account and selecting the "Transactions" tab from the menu on the left.
 There you will see all the information you need.
+If you are a resident of a foreign country, you have to provide details of the interest earned in Lithuania to the STI in that country.

 3. How much can I earn?